Demand Curve

 Demand Curve Chart

-The demand curve may shift if an outside event changes consumers' willingness to buy a good or service at all prices.
-These include a change in the price of a related good such as a substitute or complement, a change in income, a change in tastes or preferences, a change in future expectations, or a change in the number of consumers.
-An increase in demand causes the curve to shift to the right.
-More of the good or service would be purchased at every price.
-A decrease in demand causes a shift to the left.
-Less would be purchased at every price.
-Note that a change in the price of the good does shift the demand curve.
-Instead, it causes movement along the demand curve.
-Economists refer to this as a change in the quantity demanded.
+The demand curve can shift when external factors influence consumers’ willingness to buy a good or service at all price levels.
+These factors include changes in the price of related goods (substitutes or complements), changes in income, shifts in tastes or preferences, changes in future expectations, or changes in the number of consumers.
+An increase in demand shifts the curve to the right, meaning more of the good or service is purchased at every price.
+Conversely, a decrease in demand shifts the curve to the left, indicating less is purchased at every price.

 Dig Deeper With These Free Lessons: